Shade Cloth – what’s that? If you’re not a gardener or grower, you may have never heard of shade cloth before.

 Type 2.
 Tape Raschel Shade Cloth

-Type 3.
-Monofilament + Tape Raschel Shade Cloth
+Here are several common types of Monofilament + Tape Raschel Shade Cloth

 Type 4.
 Woven Shade Cloth